 “Bhoo-jahn-gah-sana” is also called the cobra pose.

-- Lie flat on your stomach, with legs straight behind you and arms to the side, tops of the feet flat on the floor.
+- Lie flat on your stomach, with legs straight behind you and arms to

 - Bring the arms forward and rest the forearms on the floor.